JANSSONIUS, J. - Novus Atlas Absolutissimus... Die Wasser-Welt, oder See-Atlas. Published in Amsterdam, Janssonius heirs, 1657 [after 1664]

 Before magnetic compasses, navigation was by the wind, especially in the Mediterranean.
 There they acquired names from the lands from which they blew, or by the deity thought to reside there.
 The multiplicity of names and directions did not result in more precise information, however, but rather confusion.
 So a wind from Scandinavia may be "north" or Italy, but northwest of Greece.

 Various wind tables were published, some without a compass rose in the center.
 This has one, with a fleur de lis for a north arrow, and ties the wind directions with compass directions, since many of the old charts (and old mariners) gave directions by the wind.
 It also incorporates degrees of an arc around the perimeter.
-The early wind charts started with four (cardinal) directions, that were then divided into 8, then 12 (Aristotle), then 16, and eventually, as this one illustrates, 32.
+The early wind charts started with four (cardinal) directions, which were then divided into 8, then 12 (Aristotle), then 16, and eventually, as this one illustrates, 32.
 This chart also gives the names of each direction in six languages, including Greek, Latin, French, Dutch, Italian, and Spanish - the primary maritime powers of the 16th and 17th centuries (although some nations had multiple names for winds from the same direction).

-Surrounding the chart are 32 windheads, with a large head at each cardinal direction.
+Surrounding the chart are 32 wind heads, with a large head in each cardinal direction.
 These represent a combination of mythological figures and a personification of racial stereotypes as seen by Europeans.
 Thus the north wind is drawn as an older man with white hair and beard (Nordic), and his wind has droplets of rain or ice embedded.
 The south wind is represented by a blonde cherubic figure.
-The east wind is represented by a dark figure, with sun faces in the wind and a sun behind his head.
+The east wind is represented by a dark figure, with sun faces in the wind and sun behind his head.
 And the west wind has south Asian characteristics (possibly India or "Siam" - the "Indies") and wears flowers in her hair and blows flowers in the wind.
 Between the large heads are smaller ones, with the next largest being the eighth divisions (NW, NE, SW, SE) - the system that eventually evolved into that in use up to the present.

 A classic example of European maritime lore in a decorative chart.